worldline/ios-training/docs/src/mini-project/README.md

 }
 ```

-- In the login view, use an enum to track the state of the login view so that you can disable the login button when a request is running.
+- In the login view, use an enum to track the state of the login operation so that you can disable the login button when a request is running.

 ```swift
 enum LoginState {